 Otherwise, it’ll be a matter of following the prompts and entering information when the iPhone asks for it.
 Your Apple ID should be an email you use frequently since that’s the key to the kingdom: It’s your login for iTunes, iCloud, recovering your account if you get locked out, and recovering your phone if you lose it.

 If you’d like more information on setting up iPhones, get Kim Komando’s iPhone eBook.
-It is a collection of step-by-step tips for new and veteran iPhone users, and it’s available in the Komando shop and through Amazon for Kindle.
+It is a collection of step-by-step tips for new and veteran iPhone users, and it’s available through Amazon for Kindle.